Skoda Scala Review 2025

 Value for Money Rating

-The Skoda Scala sets the benchmark for value in its sector, while the range of engines are efficient and tax and insurance are low, so it should prove cheap to run.
+The Skoda Scala represents excellent value in its sector, while the range of engines are efficient and tax and insurance are low, so it should prove cheap to run.
 There's no diesel available from new now, however.

-The Scala is designed to undercut its rivals in price, and it does.
-Compared with more established rivals like the Volkswagen Golf and Ford Focus it offers substantial savings, and as the Vauxhall Astra has moved upmarket only the Kia Ceed can get close in terms of like-for-like affordability.
+The Scala is designed to undercut its rivals on price, and it does.
+Compared with more established rivals like the Volkswagen Golf and Honda Civic it offers substantial savings, and now that the Vauxhall Astra has moved upmarket, only the Hyundai i30 is within touching distance on like-for-like affordability.

-Do bear in mind, though, that the Scala doesn’t cling onto its value quite as well as most rivals, so you’ll get a smaller slice of your outlay back when the time comes to sell the car on.
+If buying brand new, do bear in mind that the Scala doesn’t cling onto its value quite as well as most rivals, so you’ll get a smaller slice of your outlay back when the time comes to sell the car on.
+Don't worry too much, though, as the difference versus rivals isn't that massive.
+These weaker resale values will also mean marginally higher monthly repayments for finance customers.

 Satisfaction Index